Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Uncertainty-Aware Hybrid Language Model for High-Throughput LLM Inference

 \begin{proof} Since $0 \leq \textsf{E}_{y_d}\left[ \frac{y_d}{x_d} \mid y_d < x_d \right] < 1$, it follows that $0 \leq \beta < P(y_d < x_d) = \Delta$ from \eqref{eq:10}.
 Applying \eqref{eq:uncertainty_rejection2} yields:

-which completes the proof of \eqref{Eq:skip}.
-The upper bound of $R$ is obtained by applying H{\"o}lder's inequality. \end{proof} \end{theorem} In \eqref{bounds}, applying the threshold at the upper bound corresponds to risk-prone skipping, while applying it at the lower bound corresponds to risk-averse skipping.
-In \textbf{Theorem} \ref{theorem:combined}, $R$ represents the expected increase in rejection probability when adopting risk-prone skipping instead of risk-averse skipping, reflecting the density of uncertainty.
-This captures the theoretical impact on U-HLM's inference accuracy, which is practically affected when an uplink for a token at risk of rejection is skipped, potentially resulting in a loss of accuracy.
-The impact on actual inference accuracy, along with its theoretical upper bound derived in \eqref{upperbound}, is thoroughly validated through the experiments presented in Section \ref{Sec: 5}.
+which concludes the derivation of \eqref{Eq:skip}.
+The upper bound of $R$ is obtained by applying H{\"o}lder's inequality. \end{proof} \end{theorem} In \eqref{bounds}, setting the threshold at the upper bound corresponds to risk-prone skipping, while setting it at the lower bound corresponds to risk-averse skipping.
+In \textbf{Theorem} \ref{theorem:combined}, $R$ quantifies the expected increase in rejection probability when adopting risk-prone skipping instead of risk-averse skipping, reflecting the density of uncertainty.
+This captures the theoretical impact on U-HLM's inference accuracy, where its loss arises when skipping the uplink for tokens at risk of rejection.
+This impact, along with the expected rejection risk and its upper bound derived in \textbf{Theorem} \ref{theorem:combined}, is thoroughly validated through the experiments presented in Section \ref{Sec: 5}.